cavemangraham/seangraham.io/content/posts/one-bag-travel-list.md

 ![](/uploads/IMG_3869.JPG)

 **Mid 2012 Mac Book Pro** - Got this off of craigslist when I was in college and had decided to get serious about programming.
-It still more than handles my workload so theres no reason to upgrade.
+It still more than handles my workload so theres no reason to upgrade just yet.

 **Iphone 6** - Not shown since it was taking the picture. its unlocked so I can replace the simcard with local prepaid options wherever I go if I want to use it abroad.